 According to the guide at the Piran salt flats, dry salt all tastes the same.
 It’s only when it is wet that different flavours emerge.
 He confirmed what I always thought, when cooking: sea salt, that is ‘sweet salt’, is saltier so you need to use less.

-In the bay of Piran, that tiny shimmering crescent of access to the Adriatic for Slovenia, the traditional method is used to make salt, the last place to use it.
+In the Bay of Piran, that tiny shimmering crescent of access to the Adriatic Sea, the traditional method is used to make salt, the last place to use it in Slovenia.
 Many of the salt farms were abandoned in the 1960s due to an influx of cheap salt from Africa.
 This salt is grown underwater, using a blue/green algae or cyanobacterial carpet, plus clay and carbonate which creates a Petola crust.

-There are 7 different types of Piran salt, of different densities: the denser, the better quality, with more minerals and smaller granules.
+There are seven different types of Piran salt, of different densities: the denser, the better quality, with more minerals and smaller granules.

-The best salt from Piran results from 40 consecutive days over 30º c without rain.
-This only happens every 3-5 years.
-This salt is highly valued, costing 20 euros a kilo in Slovenia but 100 euros in Japan.
+The best salt from Piran results from 40 consecutive days over 30ºc without rain.
+This only happens every three to five years.
+This salt is highly valued, costing 20 euros a kilo in Slovenia but 100 euros for the same amount in Japan.

-The average salinity of sea water is 3.5% (which means that if you take a litre or gallon of sea water and boil it for a couple of hours, you will be left with 35g or 35 pints of sea salt).
-Piran salt has 8 times that salinity.
+The average salinity of sea water is 3.5% (which means that if you take a litre of sea water and boil it for a couple of hours, you will be left with 35g of sea salt).
+Piran salt has eight times that salinity.
 Like sel gris cooking salt from France (which I always bring back from visits), it’s damp or ‘oily’ in feel.

 The Piran salt pans are important for wildlife: rare and endangered birds nest there.
 The creatures, such as brown shrimp, that live in the extremely salty water are called, rather brilliantly…’extremophiles‘.